-&lt;sup>6Consider Conlon and Mortimer (2021)'s example with three products: the first has a cross-price elasticity with the third of 0.034 and a market share of 0.1, whereas the second has a cross-price elasticity with the third of 0.01 and a market share of 0.35.
-More consumers switch to the second product than to the first as the price of the third product increases, even though the first product has a larger cross-price elasticity.
+6Consider Conlon and Mortimer (2021)'s example with three products: the first has a cross-price elasticity of market share with the third of 0.034 and a market share of 0.1, whereas the second has a cross-price elasticity of market share with the third of 0.01 and a market share of 0.35.
+More consumers switch to the second product than to the first as the price of the third product increases, even though the first product has a larger cross-price elasticity of market share.